Stephen Vincent Benét (general): Military career

 During the 1850s, Benét served in a variety of posts at Watervliet, Frankford, and St. Louis Arsenals, and also taught geography, history, ethics and law at the Military Academy.

 Promoted to captain in August 1861, Benét was again detailed to West Point, this time as an instructor in ordnance and gunnery.
 By 1864, he had been made commandant of Frankford Arsenal, a post he held for five years.
 In May 1865, Benét was awarded brevets of major and lieutenant colonel for faithful and meritorious service as an ordnance officer during the Civil War.
+Benét created and patented an internally primed center-fire cartridge in 1868.

 When the Dyer Court of Inquiry was convened in 1868, Benét, by then a major, was assigned the task of serving as an expert witness in defense of his chief.
 He subsequently served on the Ordnance Board for a short time, inspected ordnance and projectiles, and experimented with Parrott guns at Cold Spring, New York.

 On the death of General Dyer in June 1874, Benét was appointed brigadier general and the 8th Chief of Ordnance for the U.S Army Ordnance Corps.
 General Benét's tenure of nearly seventeen years was marked by the development of new facilities at the various ordnance installations around the country.
 Sandy Hook Proving Ground was established in August 1874.
 The Ordnance Board studied and recommended significant improvements for field artillery, including breech loaders, high angle fire weapons, elevating mechanisms to allow curved fire with reduced powder charges, uniform construction of interchangeable wheels, and folding trail handspikes.
 Considerable experimentation was carried on with seacoast guns, armor plate, and high explosives.
 The early modern machine guns were given some attention after they were first introduced in 1884, and work was also done on a pneumatic dynamite gun.
 General Benét was also credited with having successfully pressed for retention of the Arsenal system despite determined efforts by private industry to take over all weapons production.
 The General retired on his 64th birthday, January 22, 1891.
 During his four years in retirement, Benét was increasingly troubled by ill health, and he died in Washington, D.C., on his 68th birthday, January 22, 1895.
 He was buried at Arlington National Cemetery.